mgoldenbe/search-framework/mainpage.md

 	   sudo apt-get install libncurses5-dev

+That's it!
+Now it's time to check the framework out by running the examples from the [video demo](https://youtu.be/QUBkkErdnFM)!

 # Other related software {#s-related}
-The software frameworks written in `C++` most similar in purpose to my framework are [HOG2](https://github.com/nathansttt/hog2) by Nathan Sturtevant and the [Research Code for Heuristic Search](https://github.com/eaburns/search) by Ethan Burns.
+The software frameworks written in `C++` most similar in purpose to this framework are [HOG2](https://github.com/nathansttt/hog2) by Nathan Sturtevant and the [Research Code for Heuristic Search](https://github.com/eaburns/search) by Ethan Burns.
 There is also the [Combinatorial Search for Java](https://github.com/matthatem/cs4j) written by Matthew Hatem in `Java`.
 All these frameworks aim for both performance and flexibility.
 In addition, `HOG2` and the `Research Code for Heuristic Search` are capable of producing visualizations, at least for some domains.
 However, all three frameworks lack proper documentation, so that one has to understand them from the source code.
 In addition, my framework provides the following features that are, to the best of my knowledge, not part of any existing framework:
-  + Tools for analysis.
+  + Support for analysis of user-provided implementation of search algorithms.
-  + Visualization of non-grid domains, including automatic layouts.
+  + Support for visualization of non-grid domains with either user-supplied or automatic layout.
-  + Tools for supporting compile-time configuration and scripting.
+  + Support for compile-time configuration and scripting.
-  + The idea of gaining understanding through policy-based design is, to the best of my knowledge, also new in my framework.
+  + The idea of gaining understanding through policy-based design is, to the best of my knowledge, also new in this framework.

 Several other projects that are less related to this framework are:
 - [OCaml Search Code](https://github.com/jordanthayer/ocaml-search) by Jordan Thayer.
 This framework is written in `OCaml` and has not been updated since 2012, when the group switched to `C++` for performance reasons.